 Here are some ways you can take action to prevent further US military intervention in Iraq!
 Keep your voice and energy engaged!
 We have to inspire and motive people to take action if we are going to squelch the drumbeat to more war.

-- Facebook: Commit to posting "No new war on Iraq" every day for a week to your Facebook wall/other social media.
+- Facebook: Posting testimonies from the IraqTribunal.org or recent articles posted on The People's Tribunal on Iraq social media pages- every day for a week to your Facebook wall/other social media.
 Post it on the Facebook page of your Senators and Representatives and also on the Facebook walls of major media outlets.
 Share anti-war memes with your friends.
-Share this graphic on your Facebook: it’s a collection of who shouldn’t be giving advice about the situation on in Iraq!

 Things to do with friends